aridiosilva/DesignPrinciplesAndPatterns/README.md

 ````

-Using in the Java source code the Generic Types or Parameterized Tyoes shown below we can achieve that the logOn method can be extended with many different types of modems without requiring modification:
+The following *Java source code* example below shows how we can use *Generic Type* or *Parameterized Type* to get the way where the *logOn method* can be extended with many different types of modems without requiring modification:

 ```java
 public class Modem< M > {